exonum/exonum-doc/src/home/design-overview.md

 the matter, a blockchain is just a data storage with additional properties and requirements for the underlying data.

-Different to the usual databases, a blockchain do not hold the data tables content directly.
-Instead, it holds every transaction that creates a new data value or changes the already existed data.
-Therefore, we can see the whole history of any data chunk.
+All data in the Exonum may be divided into two parts.
+First part is the users data, all the values that are stored in the data tables.
+The second part is a history of transactions already applied to the data storage.
+As transactions include any atomic operations such as creating new value, or updating already saved values, actual state of the data tables can be easily and deterministically restored from the list of the transactions.
+When new node in the Exonum network appears, it loads already generated blocks and applies its transactions to the data storage one by one.
+Finally, coincidence of data storage states among nodes is guaranteed by Exonum.

+Such approach allows to see the whole history of any data chunk and simplify audit.
 However, for the outer application, the blockchain represents just a usual Key-Value storage.

 Exonum blocks consist of the following parts: